Reality2byte/libcifpp/README.md

   `libeigen3-dev`
 - [zlib](https://github.com/madler/zlib), the development version of this library.
 On Debian/Ubuntu this is the package `zlib1g-dev`.
-- [boost](https://www.boost.org), in Debian/Ubuntu this is `libboost-dev`.
+- [pcre2](https://www.pcre.org/), the Perl Compatible Regular Expression library.
+On Debian/Ubuntu this is the package `libpcre2-dev`.

-  The Boost libraries are only needed in case you are using GCC due to a long standing bug in GNU's implementation of std::regex.
-It simply crashes on the regular expressions used in the mmcif_pdbx dictionary and so we use the boost regex implementation instead.

 ### Building